hgcl/clara-le/pages/posts/fermentation-behind-the-scenes.md

 The SCOBY, when mixed with water and sugar-rich ingredients, undergo multiple types of fermentation and oxidation.
 To be completely honest, I haven't fully understood what ferments what and when.
 But all in all, yeasts consume sugars and produce ethanol.
 The LAB are anaerobic, consume sugars and produce lactic acid.
 The AAB are aerobic[^4], consume either sugars or ethanol and produce acetic acid.

 [^4]: They like oxygen.

+---

+That's it on today's episode on food fermentation!
+I might update it in the future, as I learn more about this fascinating world!